 Buying condos on the resale market is now a nice opportunity.
 Investors who had bought Tulum real estate being promised very high returns by developers are now disappointed.
 Many are looking to sell.

-The problem is that developers offer high commissions to agents, and selling off-plan is easier than dealing with a resale market transaction, so agents rarely orient their clients to the resale market, especially as the commissions are much smaller.
+The problem is that developers offer high commissions to agents, and selling off-plan is easier than dealing with a resale market transaction, so agents rarely orient their clients to the resale market, especially because the commissions are much smaller.

-The play here is twofold:
+The play here is for two types of investors:

 - If you are a lifestyle investor, you can find great deals on the secondary market without having to wait for the construction of a new condo.

 - If you are a long-term investor, you can buy cheap, rent out to cover expenses, and wait long term for the market to improve thanks to multiple catalysts in place.
 It won’t happen overnight.
+Objectively though, if you are a pure investor Playa del Carmen real estate is a better option.

 5 Long-Term Catalysts for the Tulum Real Estate Market